 The five Jyotirlingas in Maharashtra are Bhimashankar, Trimbakeshwar, Grishneshwar, Nagnath in Aundha and Parli Vaijnath.
 These 5 jyotirlingas together are also known as Pancha Jyotirlingas.
 They are dedicated to Lord Shiva.

-If you are planning to visit these places, you can take a look at our tour package by clicking on below button.
+If you are planning to visit these places, call us on 7977184437 or e-mail us on email@example.com for best tour packages.
+You can also take a look at our tour package by clicking on below button.

 This guide explains the significance of the 5 Jyotirling in Maharashtra, map, travel itinerary, tour packages and frequently asked questions about panch jyotirlinga.